Defenders-Guide/TheDefendersGuide/Windows Registry/The_Defenders_Guide_to_the_Windows_Registry.md

 ## Underlying Technology
 ### Registry Overview
-The registry is a hierarchical database on Windows systems that plays a major part in the configuration and control of the system.
-The registry, described by Microsoft, is:
+The registry is a database on Windows systems that plays a major part in the configuration and control of the system.
+The registry, described by [Microsoft](https://learn.microsoft.com/en-us/troubleshoot/windows-server/performance/windows-registry-advanced-users), is:
 > A central hierarchical database used in Windows 98, Windows CE, Windows NT, and Windows 2000 used to store information that is necessary to configure the system for one or more users, applications, and hardware devices.
 The Registry contains information that Windows continually references during operation, such as profiles for each user, the applications installed on the computer and the types of documents that each can create, property sheet settings for folders and application icons, what hardware exists on the system, and the ports that are being used.
 ### Registry Usage